Substance Use Disorders in Older Adults

 - Older adults may not have duties that are affected by substance use, such as going to school or work.

-- Signs of substance use problems are similar to those found in health problems that many older adults have, such as depression and dementia .
+- Signs of substance use disorder are similar to those found in health problems that many older adults have, such as depression and dementia .

 - Caregivers of older adults may be aware of the problem but may not want to talk about it.

-An alcohol use problem is dangerous for all people, and it can be very dangerous for older adults.
+Alcohol use disorder is dangerous for all people, and it can be very dangerous for older adults.
 Older adults: footnote 1

 - Usually need less alcohol to become drunk ( intoxicated ) than someone younger.